sungwoncho/pattern_generator/README.md

 ## Contributing

-Open an issue or pull request if you have any suggestions, or improvements.
+Open an issue or pull request with any feedback, or improvements.

-This project respects the contributor code of conduct.
+This project respects the [contributor code of conduct](https://github.com/sungwoncho/pattern_generator/blob/master/code_of_conduct.md).

 ## License